-Specifies an OpenVMS file specification or a mnemonic name (Section 2.1.3 describes mnemonic names).
+Specifies an OpenVMS file specification or a mnemonic name (Section 2.1.3, "Using Mnemonic Names for Targets and Sources" describes mnemonic names).
 The file specification can be complete, including node information.
 MMS locates source files in your current default directory unless you specify other directories in your file specification.